andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_04_Preprocessing.rst

   A picture we take with a camera may be dark, blurry, or noisy (left panel).
 After cleaning up the image by enhancing contrast, reducing blur, and increasing brightness, we end up with a more defined and clearer picture.

-Similarly, when we preprocess fMRI data we are cleaning up the 3-dimensional images that we acquire every :ref:`TR <TR>`.
+Similarly, when we preprocess fMRI data we are cleaning up the 3-dimensional images that we acquire every :ref:`TR <Repetition_Time>`.
 An fMRI volume contains not only the signal that we are interested in - changes in oxygenated blood - but also signals that we are not interested in, such as head motion, random drifts, breathing, and heartbeats.
 We call these other signals **noise**, since we want to separate them from the signal that we are interested in.
 Some of these can be regressed out of the data by modeling them (discussed later), whereas others can be reduced or removed by preprocessing.

 Preprocessing Steps